Automatic Driving Lessons

 Learning to drive in a manual car isn't for everyone especially in busy cities where changing gears and clutch control is a necessary part of everyday driving.
 If you want to live life without the clutch pedal it can make the physical job of driving much easier, allowing you more time to concentrate on driving safely.
 Thankfully our talented BSM driving instructors are on hand with automatic driving lessons that can get you on the road in no time.

 Guide to learning in an automaticThere are loads of reasons you might choose to learn in an automatic car.
 A lot of people find it a lot easier than using a manual.
-And if you have a disability that makes it difficult to change gears, an automatic is a must.
+And if you have a disability that makes it difficult to change gears, an automatic is a great option.

 But is it for you?
 Let’s have a closer look.